Healing Lyme Disease Naturally by Wolf D. Storl is a book about Lyme Disease and how to achieve a total cure naturally.

 “Don’t let it get to the point that you have accepted the diagnosis, because then your fate is sealed.”

-At this point I can’t say for sure that the methods in this book are a 100% cure as we’ve not tried them yet.
-However, I believe in the power of plants and the principles outlined in the book make sense.
+At this point I can’t say for sure that the methods in this book are a 100% cure, but they have definitely helped.
+I believe in the power of plants and the principles outlined in the book make sense.

 I’m so glad I found this book and I recommend it to anyone dealing with Lyme Disease or for those who want to learn more.